Green Hydrogen Production & Future of Sustainable Energy

 We at Rishabh Engineering are instrumental in helping one such customer engaged in the production of hydrogen & ammonia by utilizing renewable energy.

-Listed below are a few highlights from the project;
+Listed below are a few highlights from the green hydrogen production project;

 Overview:

-Engaged by one of India’s largest solar energy farm owners & operators, we are involved as a design engineering consultant to develop their first ever “Green Hydrogen” Plant in India with a 200 NM3/hr capacity.
+Engaged by one of India’s largest solar energy farm owners & operators, we are involved as green hydrogen consultants to develop their first ever “Green Hydrogen” Plant in India with a 200 NM3/hr capacity.

 Project Scope: